miciek/miciek.github.io/_posts/2015-10-10-sane-sharding-with-akka-cluster.md

 Requests per second:    34.52 [#/sec] (mean)
 {% endhighlight %}

 It made things even worse.
 Our code is still sequential, but we added another layer of abstraction.
 But we are not done yet.

+## Step 3: One actor per junction + routing
 We need to create another layer: an actor that will create `SortingDeciders` per junction and proxy `WhereShouldIGo` to the right ones.
-This way our system will make decisions concurrently.
+This way our system will make decisions in parallel.

 {% highlight scala %}
 class DecidersGuardian extends Actor {